agentrickard/domain/README.txt

 ----
 2. Installation

+WARNING: The Domain Access module assumes that you have already installed and configured your Drupal site.
+Please do so before continuing.

 For detailed instructions, see INSTALL.txt.

 To install the module, simply untar the download and put it in your site's